 Rigidity and Power Transfer

-Where you live and the types of conditions you ride in will help determine how much breathability you want in a shoe.
-Shoes have perforations, mesh panels, or a combination of the two to aid in ventilation.
-And in general, shoes with more protection are less breathable than those with less protection.
-Much of our testing was in hot weather, which really tests a shoe's breathability.
+Where you live, the types of conditions you ride in, and if you tend to get hot feet will help determine how much breathability you want in a shoe.
+Most shoes have perforations, mesh panels, or other similar designs to aid in ventilation.
+In general, shoes with more protection are less breathable than those with less protection.
+Our testing was in temps ranging from the upper 30's to the mid-90's, which allowed us to really see how well a shoe breathed, especially when things got hot.
+We found the Five Ten Freerider with its suede and mesh uppers and the Specialized 2FO Roost Flat to have the best breathability, followed by the Shimano GR7.

 How frequently you ride, how you ride, and how well you take care of your gear will affect its durability.
-If you wear your soft-soled mountain bike shoes to the brewery or out for dinner after riding, you will wear down the soles more quickly than if you reserve them strictly for riding.
-If you are prone to crashes or if your local trails are frequently wet, you will be more prone to your shoes deteriorating more quickly.
-We recommend only wearing your mountain shoes when riding to help preserve their rubber outsoles and taking out the footbeds to help them to dry out after they get wet.
+If you wear your soft-soled mountain bike shoes to the brewery or out for dinner after riding you will wear down the soles more quickly than if you reserve them strictly for riding.
+If you are prone to crashes or if your local trails are frequently wet, you may experience your shoes deteriorating more quickly.
+We recommend only wearing your mountain shoes when riding to help preserve their rubber outsole and taking out the footbeds to help them to dry out after they get wet.